-Vanity Fair Executive Online Editor Michael Hogan interviewed the Columbia-educated band Vampire Weekend about their controversial, at least in punctuation circles, song Oxford Comma.
-The opening line, “Who gives a fuck about an Oxford comma?” raises eyebrows for those of us who do.
+Nothing sparks a good grammar debates like comma choices.
+Vanity Fair's Michael Hogan interviewed Columbia-educated band Vampire Weekend about their controversial (at least in punctuation circles) song Oxford Comma, which has the jarring opening line: “Who gives a fuck about an Oxford comma?”
+To which I say, "I do!"

 While the song’s overall meaning has sparked lively, though authority devoid, debate, perhaps the most discussed line is that first one.
 Most sources come to the conclusion that the meaning is sometimes we get wrapped up in the details and miss the big picture.
 Point taken.

 So why do I care?
 Why do I want to cry a little tear every time I have to delete an Oxford comma in my newspaper copy because it isn’t part of AP style?
 There are basically two sides of the debate: the use and the use-nots.